murf85/wildfire/README.md

-In the QGIS Plugins tab access the Python Console and type "import rasterio" Under "Plugins -> Manage and Install Plugins" search for the Wildfire Simulator plugin, check to add it and then restart QGIS There will now be a button for the Wildfire Simulation
+In the QGIS Plugins tab access the Python Console and type "import rasterio" Under "Plugins -> Manage and Install Plugins" search for the Wildfire Simulator plugin, check to add it and then restart QGIS There will now be a button for the Wildfire Simulation.

 **Maps**